enkatsu/osc_broadcaster/docs/index.md

 You can register as a target client from the distribution by sending an OSC message to osc_broadcast with the address pattern `/server/connect` from your client application.

+Additionally, it is possible to specify the port number to broadcast for each IP address by appending the port number to the first argument of the OSC message.
+For example, a message like `/server/connect 12001`.
+This feature is useful when connecting multiple client applications locally.
+Details are explained on this page.

 ![](image/figure/1.png)
 ![](image/figure/2.png)